Jeff Halper: Activism related to Israel and Palestine

 Halper has frequently appeared alongside Rev. Naim Ateek, the head of Sabeel, a Palestinian Liberation Theology group based in Jerusalem.
 "As a Jew and an Israeli," and he is also member of the support committee for the Russell Tribunal on Palestine.
 He has taught at universities in Israel, the US, Latin America and Africa.

 Halper participated in the first Free Gaza Movement voyage in 2008 which broke the Israeli siege of Gaza.
 He was arrested by Israeli authorities after the trip when he tried to reenter Israel.
 He was one of the four Israeli citizens on the ship.
 He explained his reason for participating as "I cannot stand idly aside.
 I can no more passively witness my government’s destruction of another people than I can watch the occupation destroy the moral fabric of my own country.
 To do so would violate my commitment to human rights, the very essence of prophetic Jewish religion, culture and morals, without which Israel is no longer Jewish but an empty, if powerful, Sparta".

 In 2007 he argued that, on the evidence of 40 years of occupation, Israel's strategy ‘is the status quo, delay, while quietly expanding the settlements,’ which in his view 'deliberately and systematically’ aims to create apartheid 'in the strict sense' of that word.
-Contesting Ehud Olmert’s declaration of willingness to withdraw from 100% of the occupied territories, Halper argued that, following Bush’s acceptance of settlements, which at the time effectively extended over 20% of the West Bank, would not leave Palestinians with a viable state but a series of sterile swatches of land whose border s would be controlled by Israel.
+Contesting Ehud Olmert’s declaration of willingness to withdraw from 100% of the occupied territories, Halper argued that, following Bush’s acceptance of settlements, which at the time effectively extended over 20% of the West Bank, would not leave Palestinians with a viable state but a series of sterile swatches of land whose borders would be controlled by Israel.
 By 2012 he argued that in complicity with the Palestinian National Authority, Israel appeared to be readying to annex Area C, creating a ‘viable apartheid’.

 In March 2010, Halper was a keynote speaker at Israel Apartheid Week in Glasgow.
 Halper's lecture was entitled "Israeli Apartheid: The Case For BDS," during which he described the way that Palestinians are ‘warehoused' in Gaza.